 - Dialectical Behavior Therapy (DBT)

-Also, women who engage in all three of our treatment phases will participate in a variety of activities and therapies, including the following:
+Also, women who engage in all three of our treatment phases within our addiction program will participate in a variety of activities and therapies, including the following:

 - Individual therapy